August, 2009, Cork City, Ireland

 I think that maybe the only defense against that kind of snobbery is to reverse the assessment.
 If she thinks that she's better than me, then I am better than her.
 I know it sounds like poetry, but I think it's logical.

-When I came back into the neighborhood, late afternoon, she was across the road, waiting at the bus stop.
+She left, the next day.
+She was across the road, late afternoon, waiting at the bus stop with luggage.
 I told her "good luck."

-She came back the next day, and I was curious about that.
-More than curious, I wanted to know if we had a bad situation coming around.
+She came back the day after that, and I was more than curious.
+I wanted to know if we had a bad situation coming around.

 After a while, I wanted to go down to the shop to get a couple of beers.
 As I walked down the stair and round the corner, I noticed how I could see across her floor in the space underneath the door.
 I'm no spy in fact I don't want to know others' business but I stopped.
 I waited.
 I watched for evidence.
 I wanted to know what was going to happen.

 After less than a minute, she came to the door.
 I headed downstairs, getting a peripheral view of her with a rucksack and some loose goods.
 At bottom of the stair, she went into the sitting room and I went out the front door.
-I left it wide open, wide berth for her wide girth to make her easy escape.
+I left it wide open.

-Then what I did was devious.
 I walked over to the bus stop.
 I wasn't going to wait for the bus.
 I was just going to wait.
 And I did, while she passed.
-And while she was passing, I recognized a secondary benefit, besides the fact that I could watch her with the satisfaction of knowing she was really going away.
-I realized, also, that I was probably keeping her from using the bus stop.
+While she was passing, I realized I was probably keeping her from using the bus.